See the subjects below for information on accessing government information in the library and online.

 Site:.gov Searches all .gov sites

-If you know the agencey website, you can include part of the ura.
+If you know the agency website, you can include part of the url.
 Example" site:.cdc.gov

 Site:.nd.gov Searches North Dakota sites

-The Superintendent of Documents (SuDoc) classification number begins with a capital letter or letters representing a government department or agency.
+The federal collection is organized beginning with a capital letter or letters representing a government department or agency.
 (A - Agriculture Dept., C - Commerce Dept., ED - Education Dept., etc.)

 The numbers that follow these letters represent the office of a particular department.
 For instance, all Bureau of Indian Affairs publications will be given a number beginning with I 20.
 The numbers after the decimal point represent second and subsequent level offices.